markdocument/markdocuments/README.md

 # MarkdownDocs
 MarkdownDocs is a static site generator, based on Jekyll's `lib`, for websites and content built using Markdown.

+## V2
+v2 is in progress at markdocument/markdowndocsV2

 ## Installing
 The same as Jekyll building steps, here you go: